 - Stop – The next time someone says, “you look great”, or, “thanks for all your hard work”.
 Stop and take a deep breath.
-Before you say, “uh huh thanks”, or just nod and move on or even let that inner critic second guess yourself just stop and do nothing.
+Before you say, “uh huh, thanks” or listen to your inner critic stop and do nothing.

-- Take a Deep Breath & Check In With Your Body – Take a deep breath and let your body relax.
-Check in with your body, what are you feeling right now?
+- Take a Deep Breath & Check In With Your Body – Check in with your body, what are you feeling right now?
 Are you tense?
 Nervous?
 Have you put up a wall?

-- Tell the person who is talking to you that you need a minute and, Close Your Eyes – This isn’t always appropriate at every occasion, however, if a loved one has given you a compliment and you are in a neutral space where you have time for this (like a home, on a walk, at dinner) tell them you need just a second and close your eyes.
+- Tell the person who is talking to you that you need a minute and, Close Your Eyes – If a loved one has given you a compliment and you are in a neutral space where you have time for this (in your home, on a walk, at dinner) tell them you need just a second and close your eyes.

-- Visualize a door and a large book shelf blocking the door, now push the book shelf out of the way and open the door – You can use this visualization or another of your choosing to basically start again and this time with an open door for the compliment to come through.
+- Visualize a door and a large bookshelf blocking the door.
+Next, push the bookshelf out of the way and open the door. – You can use this visualization to start again with an open door for the compliment to come through.
 When you are ready and the doorway in your mind is open have them repeat the compliment again and this time…

 - Receive the compliment!
-Allow it to penetrate all the way throughout your whole body, feel the words and allow yourself to really hear and really feel and really appreciate what your loved one is telling you.
+Allow it to penetrate all the way through your whole body, feel the words and allow yourself to hear, feel and appreciate what your loved one is telling you